Norwegian Women's Lobby: History

-The member organizations include the Norwegian Association for Women's Rights and the Norwegian Women's Public Health Association, the oldest and largest women's organizations in Norway, respectively, as well as Legal Aid for Women (JURK), the Norwegian Female Lawyers' Association and the Secretariat of the Shelter Movement (Krisesentersekretariatet).
+The member organizations include Norway's oldest women's rights organization, the Norwegian Association for Women's Rights and Norway's largest women's organization, Norwegian Women's Public Health Association.
+It also includes organizations such as Legal Aid for Women (JURK), the Norwegian Female Lawyers' Association and the Secretariat of the Shelter Movement (Krisesentersekretariatet).
 Most of the member organizations are also participating in the Forum for Women and Development, which focuses on development issues in the Global South.
-The Norwegian Women's Lobby by contrast has a broader focus on women's issues nationally and internationally.
+NWL by contrast has a broader focus on women's human rights nationally and internationally, with an emphasis on international human rights instruments.